 Researchers, teachers and institutes involved with green chemistry practice, integration and education both within academia (across both sciences and humanities), and outside of academia in green chemistry and sustainable STEM outreach.
 Students in related fields, Policy makers (particularly in sustainability and the environment), Science communication researchers, Businesses, Environmental agencies

-2. Civic and political engagement in a non-majors sustainable chemistry course
+6. Promoting political and civic engagement in a nonmajor sustainable chemistry course

 - No. of pages: